 - Obtain a written diagnosis of the disease from your vet.

 - Write to the breeder, preferably by registered letter, informing him/her of your dog’s diagnosis and enclosing a copy of the vet’s official diagnosis.
+You may need to obtain your vet’s written permission to do so.

 - Include in the letter your dogs’ pet name, pedigree name, date of birth and age at which the symptoms of illness were first noticed.